6 Great Realistic World War 2 Movies: They Tell It Like It Was!

 Well, I've got three reasons:

 - Like everyone else, I procrastinate.
 So I've turned my procrastination to good use by sharing some fun and wisdom that I learned watching TV late into the night.
-When you're done having some fun, you can use these tips to get back to work.

 - I write about different types of leadership.
 One of the four types of leaders, the Dominant leader, is the classic military leader.
 In fact, one of my favorite movies, 12 O'clock High, is the story of how this type of leader was defined.